Faustino-Marco/reading-notes/README.md

 ### Growth Mindset

-*Growth Mindset* is an ideology to embrace personally and professionally as a means to holistically free people from their limiting beliefs and stagnating mores.
+*Growth Mindset* is an ideology to embrace personally and professionally as a means to holistically liberate people from their limiting beliefs and stagnating mores.

 As opposed to *fixed* mindset, *Growth Mindset* provides a flexible and encouraging way to view life and its challenges.